I would like more information on San Diego Christian College.

 A master’s in teaching degree can improve an educator’s job prospects, advancement potential, and pay grade.
 That’s great news for California-based teachers, as the post-graduate coursework required for their teaching credential puts them more than halfway to the completion of a graduate degree!

-San Diego Christian College (SDC) offers a Master of Arts (MA) in Teaching program that can be completed in under a year by any educator who holds a California Teaching Credential.
-With transfer credit for relevant graduate-level coursework and student teaching experience, it only takes an additional 15 credit hours to complete SDC’s Teaching MA program.
+San Diego Christian College (SDCC) offers a Master of Arts (MA) in Teaching program that can be completed in under a year by any educator who holds a California Teaching Credential.
+With transfer credit for relevant graduate-level coursework and student teaching experience, it only takes an additional 15 credit hours to complete SDCC’s Teaching MA program.
 Since the ground-based education requirements are already covered via the teaching credential, students can choose to complete the remaining Teaching MA courses

 online* or via campus-based evening classes

 Already have your California Teaching Credential?
 Read on to learn more about SDCC’s master’s in Teaching.
 If you’re not yet certified to teach in California, you can enroll in SDCC’s Teacher Credential Program (TCP) or Combined Teacher Credential and MA in Teaching program.